Perspective | Homeowners are doing great. Shareholders are doing even better.

 But the wealthiest 10 percent own only 45 percent of home equity.
 That’s still a lot of money for a relatively small group of people, but it means that home equity wealth is important to far more people than stock wealth is.

-It’s not equally important for all Americans — the homeownership rate for Black people is 44 percent, about 30 percentage points below the rate for Whites, according to Redfin.
+It’s not equally important for all Americans.
+According to Redfin, in the first quarter of 2020 the homeownership rate for Black people was 44 percent, which was about 30 percentage points below the rate for Whites.
 That difference has nothing to do with what the Fed did 15 months ago, but I think it’s worth mentioning to put things into context.

 I’ve never hesitated to criticize the Fed for, among other things, lowering rates so much that many diligent lifetime savers can no longer earn enough interest income to cover their bills.

-But something that we ought to remember — and that next time, I’ll try to emphasize — is that when the Fed went into full emergency mode in March last year, cutting interest rates to close to zero and vowing to keep them there indefinitely, it was trying to increase jobs, which is part of its congressional mandate.
+But something that we ought to remember — and that next time, I’ll try to emphasize — is that when the Fed went into full emergency mode in March last year and cut interest rates to close to zero and vowed to keep them there indefinitely, it was trying to increase jobs, which is part of its congressional mandate.

-The increased wealth inequality created by stock prices rising far more sharply than home equity was an inadvertent side effect of the Fed’s efforts to increase jobs.
-An important side effect, but an inadvertent one.
+The increase in wealth inequality created by stock prices rising far more sharply than home equity was an inadvertent side effect of the Fed’s efforts to increase jobs — an important side effect, but an inadvertent one.

-One more thing: It’s clear that the Fed’s policies (with assistance from the Cares Act and other stimulus programs) has helped create millions more jobs than our country would have otherwise had.
+One more thing: It’s clear that the Fed’s policies (with assistance from the Cares Act and other stimulus programs) have helped create millions more jobs than our country would have otherwise had.

 So although people who own little or nothing in the way of stocks or houses haven’t seen their wealth increase the way stockholders and homeowners have, some of them have gotten jobs that they otherwise might not have gotten.

 I don’t know of any way to quantify these jobs’ economic value, but it’s clearly immense.
-It’s an example of how the numbers that we don’t have could well be as important as some of the numbers we do have.
+It’s an example of how the numbers that we don’t have could be as important as some of the numbers we do have.

 That’s something that we should all keep in mind the next time we parse economic statistics.